-- (1) a change in our name or the location of our principal place of business, registered agent or registered office; - (2) the admission, substitution, withdrawal or removal of partners in accordance with our partnership agreement; - (3) a change that our general partner determines to be necessary or appropriate for us to qualify or to continue our qualification as a limited partnership or a partnership in which the limited partners have limited liability under the laws of any jurisdiction; - (4) an amendment that is necessary, upon the advice of our counsel, to prevent us or our general partner or its directors, officers, agents, or trustees from in any manner being subjected to the provisions of the U.S. Investment Company Act of 1940, the U.S. Investment Advisors Act of 1940, or plan asset regulations adopted under the U.S. Employee Retirement Income Security Act of 1974, whether or not substantially similar to plan asset regulations currently applied or proposed; - (5) an amendment that our general partner determines to be necessary or appropriate for the authorization of additional partnership securities or rights to acquire partnership securities; - (6) any amendment expressly permitted in our partnership agreement to be made by our general partner acting alone;

-- (7) an amendment effected, necessitated, or contemplated by a merger agreement that has been approved under the terms of our partnership agreement; - (8) any amendment that our general partner determines to be necessary or appropriate for the formation by us of, or our investment in, any corporation, partnership or other entity, as otherwise permitted by our partnership agreement; - (9) a change in our fiscal year or taxable year and related changes; - (10) certain mergers or conveyances as set forth in our partnership agreement; or - (11) any other amendments substantially similar to any of the matters described in (1) through (10) above.
+- (1) a change in our name or the location of our principal place of business, registered agent or registered office; - (2) the admission, substitution, withdrawal or removal of partners in accordance with our partnership agreement; - (3) a change that our general partner determines to be necessary or appropriate for us to qualify or to continue our qualification as a limited partnership or a partnership in which the limited partners have limited liability under the laws of any jurisdiction; - (4) an amendment that is necessary, upon the advice of our counsel, to prevent us or our general partner or its directors, officers, agents, or trustees from in any manner being subjected to the provisions of the U.S. Investment Company Act of 1940, the U.S. Investment Advisors Act of 1940, or plan asset regulations adopted under the U.S. Employee Retirement Income Security Act of 1974, whether or not substantially similar to plan asset regulations currently applied or proposed; - (5) an amendment that our general partner determines to be necessary or appropriate for the authorization of additional partnership securities or rights to acquire partnership securities (subject to the limited approval rights of holders of Preferred Units described above under Voting Rights); - (6) any amendment expressly permitted in our partnership agreement to be made by our general partner acting alone; - (7) an amendment effected, necessitated, or contemplated by a merger agreement that has been approved under the terms of our partnership agreement; - (8) any amendment that our general partner determines to be necessary or appropriate for the formation by us of, or our investment in, any corporation, partnership or other entity, as otherwise permitted by our partnership agreement; - (9) a change in our fiscal year or taxable year and related changes; - (10) certain mergers or conveyances as set forth in our partnership agreement; or - (11) any other amendments substantially similar to any of the matters described in (1) through (10) above.

-In addition, our general partner may make amendments to our partnership agreement without the approval of any limited partner if our general partner determines that those amendments:
+In addition, our general partner may make amendments to our partnership agreement without the approval of any limited partner (subject to the limited approval rights of holders of Preferred Units described above under Voting Rights) if our general partner determines that those amendments:

-- (1) do not adversely affect our limited partners (or any particular class of limited partners) in any material respect; - (2) are necessary or appropriate to satisfy any requirements, conditions, or guidelines contained in any opinion, directive, order, ruling or regulation of any Marshall Islands authority; - (3) are necessary or appropriate to facilitate the trading of limited partner interests or to comply with any rule, regulation, guideline or requirement of any securities exchange on which our limited partner interests are or will be listed for trading; - (4) are necessary or appropriate for any action taken by our general partner relating to splits or combinations of our units under the provisions of our partnership agreement; or - (5) are required to effect the intent of the provisions of our partnership agreement or are otherwise contemplated by our partnership agreement.
+- (1) do not adversely affect our limited partners (or any particular class or series of limited partners) in any material respect; - (2) are necessary or appropriate to satisfy any requirements, conditions, or guidelines contained in any opinion, directive, order, ruling or regulation of any Marshall Islands authority;

+(3) are necessary or appropriate to facilitate the trading of limited partner interests or to comply with any rule, regulation, guideline or requirement of any securities exchange on which our units are or will be listed for trading;

+- (4) are necessary or appropriate for any action taken by our general partner relating to splits or combinations of our units under the provisions of our partnership agreement; or - (5) are required to effect the intent of the provisions of our partnership agreement or are otherwise contemplated by our partnership agreement.